GT-RAIL/kinova-ros/README.md

 # Important

-kinova-driver release 1.2.1.

-For quicker bug-fixes and updates a beta version of the branch has been added.
-Use this if you would like to use the latest code.
-To contribute fixes please add pull requests to this beta branch.

-The previous ROS release, which mainly developed for jaco arm will be named as **jaco-ros** and the previous **master** branch is renamed as **jaco-ros-master** branch.
-Users can keep both **jaco-ros** and new release **kinova-ros** as two parallel stacks.
-However, further updates and support will only be available on "kinova-ros".
+This repository contains source code and configuration files to support the Jaco, Jaco2 and Mico arms in ROS.

+This repository doesn't support the Gen3 arm in ROS.
+Have a look at the [ros_kortex repository](https://github.com/Kinovarobotics/ros_kortex) for Gen3 ROS support!

+# Supported versions
+The master branch has been tested with ROS Kinetic and ROS Melodic.

+You can checkout the [indigo-devel](https://github.com/Kinovarobotics/kinova-ros/tree/indigo-devel) for ROS Indigo and Ubuntu 14.04 support, but the branch is no longer maintained.

 =======
 #### New in release 1.2.1